jusinowicz/mbiome_biomass/README.md

    round of dredge to explore the top environmental covariaties. <br>
 <br>
-Additional files and directory structure:<br> data_prelim.R: Preliminary workflow and investigation before the code was cleaned and organized into data_main.R<br>
+Additional files and directory structure:<br> **data_prelim.R**: Preliminary workflow and investigation before the code was cleaned and organized into data_main.R<br>
-functions/useful.R: custom functions that are useful for doing some of the processing, moved here to make the main files cleaner<br>
+**functions/useful.R**: custom functions that are useful for doing some of the processing, moved here to make the main files cleaner<br>
-data: This directory contains the core data files for the analysis.
+**data**: This directory contains the core data files for the analysis.
 It also includes prelimiary figures and other results<br>